European Spearhead | Forged Iron Leaf-Shaped Blade with Socket | 18th Century CE

 Description

 This 18th-century European iron spearhead is a fine example of traditional weaponry from a period when firearms were becoming increasingly widespread, yet edged weapons remained vital for both hunting and defense.
 Expertly forged with a leaf-shaped blade and pronounced central ridge, it reflects the balance between functional strength and the artistry of blacksmiths of the time.
-Its socketed base allowed secure attachment to a wooden shaft, making it a versatile and effective tool for both battlefield and hunting use.
+Its socketed base allowed secure attachment to a wooden shaft, making it a versatile and effective implement for both battlefield and hunting use.

 Features